Key proposals in Major League Baseball labor negotiations | WTOP News

-NEW YORK (AP) — Some of the key areas in collective bargaining between Major League Baseball and the Major League Baseball Players Association as of proposals through Feb.
-17, as obtained The Associated Press.
+JUPITER, Fla.
+(AP) — Some of the key areas in collective bargaining between Major League Baseball and the Major League Baseball Players Association as of proposals through Feb.
+24, as obtained The Associated Press.
 This is only a partial list of bargaining topics:

 FREE AGENCY